All Episodes

 He wrote that he believed a specific answer from the agency to the office of the vice president had probably taken place, perhaps orally, but this apparently never occurred.

-Instead, his report, without identifying Wilson as the source, was sent in a routine intelligence paper that had wide circulation in the White House and the rest of the intelligence community, but had little impact because it supported other earlier refutations of the Niger intelligence or Niger Intelligence.
+Instead, his report, without identifying Wilson as the source, was sent in a routine intelligence paper that had wide circulation in the White House and the rest of the intelligence community, but had little impact because it supported other earlier refutations of the Niger intelligence or Niger intelligence.

-Wilson's name was not even part of it.
+When Tennett told him all what had happened, Wilson's name was not even part of it.

 Folks, there's a reason this appears in the Washington Post.

-As much as they try to sugarcoat this, it is very odd to me that you run a piece that mentions all of these allegations and uh cases of admitted misspokenness about your star uh witness.
+As much as they try to sugarcoat this, it is very odd to me that you run a piece that mentions all of these allegations and cases of admitted misspokenness about your star witness.

 This is just curious.

-Now, some people say Russia making too big a deal out of this.
+Now, some people say, Russia, making too big a deal out of this.

-The Washington Post is just trying to show that they're balanced here when the case goes one way, but and maybe so, but I still find all this amazing, given the fact that all this was stated by the very same people in the Washington Post, New York Times, 1988, 1999.
+But I still find all this amazing, given the fact that all this was stated by the very same people in the Washington Post, New York Times, 1988, 1999.

 It's as though those years have not been lived yet.